dbertella/conf-sketches/jsday-2016/higher-order-components-in-react.md

 ### Higher Order Component
 High order function.
 Function that accept a function as an argument and return another function.

-HOC = High order function that return a compoent.
+HOC = High order function that return a component.

 ```
 const Wrapped = () => <h1>Wrapped Comp</h1>